How to implement navigation display between content for previous/next document tags `prevArchive`/`nextArchive`?

 </div>

-Through such settings, when readers browse to the bottom of the article, they can naturally discover these navigation links and easily explore more related content.This not only organically connects the content of the website, but also effectively guides the browsing behavior of users, maximizing the value of the content.
+With such settings, when readers reach the bottom of the article, they can naturally discover these navigation links and easily explore more related content.This not only enables the website content to form an organic connection, but also effectively guides the user's browsing behavior, maximizing the value of the content.

-2. How is the order of the 'Previous/Next' documents determined?
-Can it be customized?Anqi CMS'sprevArchiveandnextArchiveThe label is determined based on the *default sorting* logic of documents under the *same category* to determine the previous and next documents.The default sorting is usually by the document's publication time (newest to oldest) or document ID (largest to smallest).This means that if you want to adjust the navigation order, you can do so by modifying the publication time of the document or adjusting the sorting value in the background.These tags do not provide direct custom sorting parameters; they depend on the system's content sorting mechanism.
+2. How is the order of the previous/next document determined?
+Can it be customized?Of Security CMSprevArchiveandnextArchiveThe tag is based on the default sorting logic of the document under the *same category* to determine the previous and next articles.The default sorting is usually by the document's publication time (newest to oldest) or document ID (largest to smallest).This means, if you want to adjust the navigation order, you can do so by modifying the publication time of the document or adjusting the sorting value in the background.These labels do not provide direct custom sorting parameters; they depend on the system's content sorting mechanism.

-3. How to make the 'Previous/Next' navigation link to documents of different categories? prevArchiveand
+How to make the 'Previous/Next' navigation links point to documents of different categories? prevArchiveand